Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: Constructions of p -energy forms satisfying the generalized p -contraction property

-Now we can present the following theorem proving the existence of an eigenform on $V_{0}$ for strongly symmetric self-similar sets and improving \cite[Theorem 6.3]{CGQ22}.
-Note that the case $p = 2$ corresponds to the existence of a harmonic structure on $\mathcal{L}$ in \cite[Theorem 3.8.10]{Kig01}. \begin{thm} Assume that $\mathcal{L}$ is strongly symmetric.
+Now we can present the following theorem establishing the existence of an eigenform on $V_{0}$ for strongly symmetric p.-c.f.\ self-similar sets and thereby improving the preceding result \cite[Theorem 6.3]{CGQ22} treating only the case of affine nested fractals.
+Note that the case of $p = 2$ corresponds to the existence of a harmonic structure on $\mathcal{L}$ in \cite[Theorem 3.8.10]{Kig01}. \begin{thm} Assume that $\mathcal{L}$ is strongly symmetric, and let $\bm{\rweight}_{p} = (\rweight_{p,i})_{i \in S} \in (0,\infty)^{S}$.
 If